Mining Architectural Information: A Systematic Mapping Study: Results

+\textit{Datasets and sources in ADp} - Text-based (e.g., {[S11]}{[S50]}{[S52]}), code-based (e.g., {[S77]}), and mixed (i.e., code and comments {[S40]}) datasets are prevalent datasets in ADp activity, and these types of datasets are mainly collected from version control systems (e.g., GitHub), developer mailing lists, and Wiki.

+\textbf{\textit{Architecture Implementation (AIm)}}: During the AIm activity, developers transform and implement architecture design into code \citep{hofmeister2007general}.
+The AIm activity is supported by 19.2\% (20 out of 104) of the studies (see the Architecting Activities sheet in the Supplementary Material \citep{dataset}).

+\textit{Problems solved and approaches used in AIm} - We classified the problems solved in AIm into three types: architectural solution implementation (e.g., via mining code snippets that implement architectural tactic {[S13]}), and improving architectural description via mining architectural views (development view {[S54]}), and architectural decision implementation.
+For example, for architectural solution implementation, in {[S13]} Mujhid et al. proposed an approach based on IR and program analysis techniques for searching and identifying which source codes from software repositories are architecturally relevant (i.e., implementing an architectural tactic).
+The approach uses a novel IR algorithm that automatically searches and ranks the source files implementing architectural tactics in the repositories.
+The approach can help developers search and use implementation examples of architectural tactics for a given technical context.

+\textit{Datasets and sources in AIm} - Frequent datasets used in AIm are: code-based (e.g., {[S13]}{[S21]}), text-based (e.g., {[S7]}{[S20]}), and mixed (e.g., code and comments {[S35]}) datasets.
+In addition, these datasets were collected from various sources, such as version control systems, Q\&A sites, and technical blogs and tutorials.

-\textbf{\textit{Architecture Analysis (AA)}} aims to define the problems that an architecture needs to address.
+\textbf{\textit{Architecture Analysis (AA)}}: AA examines, filters, and reformulates architectural concerns and context that an architecture needs to address \citep{li2013application}.
 During AA, Architecturally Significant Requirements (ASRs) are identified from given architectural concerns and context \citep{hofmeister2007general}.
-The AA activity is supported by 17.2\% (15 out of 87) of the studies, and five types of architectural information (such as System requirement, Architectural description) were mined to aid AA (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-In {[S42]}, Gilson \textit{et al}. proposed an approach for extracting and mining quality attributes from use stories in agile development projects.
-The mined architectural information guides developers to get relevant quality attributes and potential architectural key drivers during AA, and provides a “bigger picture” of potential architectural drivers for early architecture decision making.
+The AA activity is supported by 17.3\% (18 out of 104) of the studies (see the Architecting Activities sheet in the Supplementary Material \citep{dataset}).

+\textit{Problems solved and approaches used in AA} - Classification-based approaches were predominately employed in AA to address different problems, such as identification and classification of architectural concerns, identification and classification of ASRs (see Figure \ref{MiningApproachesArchActivitiesYears}).
+Effective identification and classification of ASRs enables architects to perform well-focused communication with developers and users as well as prioritize the ASRs according to their importance.
+For instance, for classification of ASRs, in {[S42]}, Gilson et al. proposed a classification-based approach for extracting and classifying ASRs (i.e., quality attributes) from user stories in agile development.
+The mined architectural information guides developers to get relevant quality attributes and potential architectural key drivers during AA and provides a “bigger picture” of potential architectural drivers for early architecture decision-making.

+\textit{Datasets and sources in AA} - Common datasets used in AA is text-based (e.g., {[S8]}{[S42]}) datasets.
+This dataset was mainly collected from requirements documentation in Wiki, technical blogs and tutorials, and Q\&A sites.